aueb-wim/DataQualityControlTool/README.md

   Data Catalogue json format.

 Options:
-  --clean                 Filepath for the new dataset csv file after data
+  --clean                 Flag for performing data cleaning.The cleaned file will
-                          cleaning.
+                          be saved in the report folder.

   -m, --metadata [dc|qc]  Select "dc" for Data Catalogue spec json
                           or "qc" for frictionless spec json.